cocacolasante/defibeatsv2/README1.md

 TO DO

-test profile nft contract
-remix function for beats
+remix function for beats - still have to do test all - tested marketplace and profile - check plus
-test all

 build front end
-find ipfs host url //infura or another one
+find ipfs host url //infura or another one to link to for nft